Debasishrintu/End-to-End-Quality-Intelligence-Framework/README.md

 > “This framework demonstrates end-to-end automation capability including UI + API testing, POM-based architecture, data-driven execution, advanced reporting using Allure, and CI/CD pipeline integration.
 The report is auto-published to GitHub Pages for real-time visibility.”

+## Who is this for?
+This framework demonstrates real-world SDET practices used in product companies:
+- UI + API automation
+- CI/CD-integrated testing
+- Cloud-ready test execution
+- Scalable and maintainable architecture

+Designed for production-grade automation, not demo testing.

 ---

 ## 👤 Author